Medigap is Medicare Supplement Insurance that helps fill "gaps" in

 - Any standardized Medigap policy is guaranteed renewable even if you have health problems.
 This means the insurance company can't cancel your Medigap policy as long as you pay the premium.

 - Some Medigap policies sold in the past cover prescription drugs.
 But, Medigap policies sold after January 1, 2006 aren't allowed to include prescription drug coverage.
 If you want prescription drug coverage, you can join a Medicare Prescription Drug Plan (Part D).
+If you buy Medigap and a Medicare drug plan from the same company, you may need to make 2 separate premium payments.
+Contact the company to find out how to pay your premiums.

 - It's illegal for anyone to sell you a Medigap policy if you have a Medicare Advantage Plan, unless you're switching back to Original Medicare.